Brandon689/WooCommerceBlazorAPI/README.md

 It is recommended that you utilize a dockerized WordPress dev environment for testing.
 Here is the needed instructions to get started, just install Docker and then follow along: https://github.com/docker/awesome-compose/tree/master/official-documentation-samples/wordpress/
+* Basic Auth is not supported by WooCommerce over HTTP, therefore use OAuth.

 ## endpoints done